PhiMin/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The final data is stored in data.frane data5
+The final data will be stored in a text file named tidy_data.txt.